Areas of Practice

-Prior to joining Steptoe, Ms. Peck served as a Law Fellow at the National Women's Law Center focusing on unemployment insurance and public benefit programs.
+Before joining Steptoe, Ms. Peck served as a Law Fellow at the National Women's Law Center focusing on unemployment insurance and public benefit programs.
 During law school, she was a law clerk for the Senate Judiciary Committee and was a student-attorney at The George Washington University Law School's Public Justice Advocacy Clinic.

-- Defense of Japanese auto parts maker in ongoing DOJ investigation of multi-national cartel
+- Defense of Japanese auto parts maker in ongoing DOJ investigation of multinational cartel

 - Defense of individuals in various DOJ investigations of international cartels, including certain electronics and certain auto parts